Wewurukannala Viharaya Temple

 Mulkirigala Raja Maha Vihara Rock Temple

-Only a 20 minute drive from the villa is another one of Sri Lanka’s incredible temples.
-Mulkirigala Raja Maha Vihara is an ancient Buddhist temple which has been built on a 205m high natural rock, surrounded with another four rocks known as Benagala, Kondagala, Bisogala and Seelawathiegala.
+Only a 45 minute drive from the villa is another one of Sri Lanka’s remarkable temples.
+Mulkirigala Raja Maha Vihara is an ancient Buddhist temple built on a 205m high natural rock, surrounded with another four rocks known as Benagala, Kondagala, Bisogala and Seelawathiegala.
 It has strong similarities with both Sigiriya for its height and rock structure and Dambulla for it’s caves and paintings so if you want to get two for one this is a must!

 Dondra Devalaya Temple

 Only 10 minute drive from the villa, this is the temple that you can see from the road as you drive through Dondra.
 Dedicated to God Vishnu, said to be the Guardian God of Buddhism, this is a popular spot for Pilgrims all year round.
 The temple is the major event site of the annual Esala Perahera festival held in July.
 To enter the temple site you pass through magnificent gates, many of the buildings are painted beautiful blue to represent the lotus associated with God Vishnu.

 This temple can be combined with a trip to see the Dondra Lighthouse.